hadetan/interview-assistant/README.md

 # Screen & Audio Capture

-Electron proof of concept for capturing the entire screen with optional system audio across Linux, macOS, and Windows.
-The renderer is a React + Vite experience that talks to the isolated Electron preload layer via `window.electronAPI`.
-Recordings are saved as `.webm` files in the user's `Videos/` directory with timestamped filenames.
+Electron proof-of-concept for capturing desktop sources (screen or window) with optional system audio and performing realtime transcription using a public transcription provider (AssemblyAI by default).

+The renderer is a React + Vite app that talks to a Node/Electron main process via a secure `preload.js` (context-bridged) API.
+The app streams captured audio chunks in realtime to a streaming transcription service and renders live transcripts with latency instrumentation.

+> Note: This app does *not* automatically save `.webm` recordings to disk as part of the realtime flow.
+There is, however, a stand-alone offline worker that can transcribe local recordings (see "Offline / Batch transcription" below).

 ## Prerequisites
 - Node.js 18+ (tested with v22.20.0) and npm 9+.